 Mounted Muskox Taxidermy for Sale

-Magnificent Muskox taxidermy shoulder mount.
-He is posed on a natural form with the head facing straight ahead.
-The hair is extremely long, thick and beautifully colored in shades of blonde, brown and black.
-The good horns are near perfect in symmetry with a tip to tip measurement of 24".
-Great detailing is present throughout on this rare muskox.
+Record book Muskox taxidermy shoulder mount.
+This magnificent animal scores 123 and is ranked 23 in the SCI record book.
+He is posed upright with a slight turn of the head to the right.
+The hair is extremely long, thick and beautifully colored in shades of blond, brown and black.
+The heavy horns are perfect in symmetry.
+Great detailing throughout on this rare muskox.
 For the outstanding taxidermy craftsmanship, this animal deserves the quality rating of "Premier".
 Perfect addition for the collection of hunting trophies.

 Wall hanger is attached.
 Hangs from single, heavy-duty screw.

 A Muskox taxidermy mount may be one of the most interesting pieces in a collection of hunting trophies.

 Muskox are native to the Arctic tundra regions of Canada, Greenland, Alaska, Russia Norway and Siberia.
 Some herds have also found their own way into Sweden from Norway.
 The muskox is one of only a few large mammals able to survive year round in the frozen arctic environment.
 The muskox is a member of the bovine family that includes the American bison, mountain goats, and sheep.
 There are 2 subspecies of muskox, the barren ground and white-faced muskox, referred to as the Greenland muskox.
 The distinction between the two is based mostly on location, the Greenland has a tendency to be slightly small.